 At first, it’s natural enough to experience guilt and blame yourself for not being there for them when their earlier call clearly indicated they were in major distress.
 And admittedly, it might be hard to banish the thought that you could have prevented their accident had you canceled your plans for them.
 So you might well see yourself as bearing a certain responsibility for their self-harm.

-(4) Remember that to blame yourself for a mistake or mishap that at the time was beyond your control is to assume an intention, or volition, that may not at all characterize your behavior.
-If you’d had the awareness, intuition, insight, energy, etc. that at the time you didn’t have, of course you’d have acted differently.
+(4) Remember that to blame yourself for a mistake or mishap that at the time was beyond your control is to assume an intention or volition, that may not at all characterize your behavior.
+If you’d had the awareness, intuition, insight, energy, that at the time you didn’t have, of course, you’d have acted differently.
 But since the actual facts of the situation contradict the notion that you could have behaved otherwise, to guilt yourself over some misfortune is, almost literally, to add (self-) insult to injury.

 Any number of things that can cause you and/or others emotional or physical pain may relate to situations that aren’t primarily your responsibility.
 They may involve you, but they don’t necessarily implicate you.
 And even if you do bear direct responsibility for an accident, how many people do you think go through a lifetime without one?
 We all have lapses in judgment.
-And when that happens, it’s a matter of asking yourself afterwards: (a) whether there’s something useful for you to learn from the mishap so you don’t repeat it, and (b) just what’s behind your reluctance to forgive yourself.
+And when that happens, it’s a matter of asking yourself afterward: (a) whether there’s something useful for you to learn from the mishap so you don’t repeat it, and (b) just what’s behind your reluctance to forgive yourself.
 Must you feel guilty and think less of yourself simply because you’re as human as the rest of us?

 (5) Tell yourself that the behavioral ideals you set for yourself may be too high, or that your original family may have encouraged you to adopt—or even forced upon you—overly rigorous standards that you now judge yourself by.
-It’s possible that you guilt yourself for not accomplishing (or even attempting) something that really isn’t in you to achieve.
-We all have certain inherent limits, and if you got the message that if you failed at something it was only because you hadn’t tried hard enough, you may emotionally punish yourself whenever you don’t succeed at something you (falsely) believe you could have, or should have.
+It’s possible that you guilt yourself for not accomplishing something that really isn’t in you to achieve.
+We all have certain inherent limits, and if you got the message that if you failed at something it was only because you hadn’t tried hard enough, you may emotionally punish yourself whenever you don’t succeed at something you believe you could have, or should have.